-Chapter 4

-Orange on the Outside, Green on the Inside

-We know that transport is responsible for about 25% of GHG emissions and is the main contributor to air pollution in cities.
+Orange on the Outside, Green on the Inside We know that transport is responsible for about 25% of GHG emissions10 and is the main contributor to air pollution in cities.
 This needs to be addressed.
 Micromobility, powered by electric devices, can help cities meet their emissions targets.

-&lt;sup>10 European Commission, (2022) Transport Emissions.
+$^{^{10}}$ European Commission, (2022) Transport Emissions.
 Link Our Goal To provide a sustainable transport alternative, reducing passenger vehicle emissions, congestion and noise pollution by getting cars off the street.

 We are incredibly proud of the modal shift that we have facilitated.
 But getting cars off the road is not enough, we are also committed to ensuring that our services, those that replace cars, are as sustainable as possible.
 Our current operations are carbon neutral, and while this means that every ride we offer has no net emissions associated with it, we can do better for our cities, our riders and our environment.
 In 2021, Neuron set forward an ambitious sustainability strategy, developed in close consultation with our leadership and Neuron teams around the globe.
 By understanding specific challenges faced in each market, and aligning resources with these gaps as well as leadership objectives, we finished the year with a strong focus on sustainability across all our launched markets and a clear path for soon-to-launch cities.
 Cargo E-Bikes to Repower our Fleets To bring down our footprint and reduce congestion in the cities where we operate, we are piloting a number of electric cargo bikes and smart, small-scale electric vehicles to aid our battery swapping and maintenance operations.
-E-cargo bikes allow our operating teams to easily swap batteries in downtown and pedestrian areas where our devices are often parked, without needing a larger utility vehicle.